00:00-00:05

 - Previous Tx History: OTC, topical steroids, bio-naïve

-Narrator: And so, I chose Taltz for him due to the severity of his skin, as well as his joint disease.
+Dr. Mark Jackson: And so, I chose Taltz for him due to the severity of his skin, as well as his joint disease.
 I also chose Taltz because of the speed of onset that I'd seen in clinical trials and with other patients in my practice.
 And I knew that Taltz had a durability of response that would give him benefit over the years if he needed that as well.
 He was amenable to this, especially with his history of psoriasis and with Taltz being indicated for both psoriasis and psoriatic arthritis, I thought Taltz would be a nice option for him.
 He had some psoriasis plaques on his face and scalp, so the rapid onset of action was of great interest to him.

 Caption: Why Taltz